best-practice-and-impact/using-symbols-in-tables-draft-update/draft-one.md

 ## Layout of shorthand
 Whenever words or shorthand are presented in a table they should be in square brackets, for example: [r].
 If you need to use more than one shorthand marker in the same cell, each should have its own square brackets, for example: [r][e].
 This aids machine readability and makes it easier to spot shorthand.

+When shorthand is used you should mention this in a cell in column A above the table so users get this information before they come to the table itself.
+For example "Some shorthand is used in this table, [e] = estimated, [f] = forecast".

 ## The harmonised shorthand and when to use it

 ### b = break in time series